 Last week, I was on the phone with an advisor I work with who was driving home 100 miles after helping an elderly client move into a retirement home.
 Another advisor was running late to lunch because he had been helping his client shop for a new car.
 My dad is always accompanying his elderly clients to make big decisions or move furniture.
 To have someone trusted to call during times of need is a meaningful and important benefit.

-This holiday season, if you are an advisor, I want to thank you for all that you do to serve your clients and your community.
+If you are an advisor, I want to thank you for all you do to serve your clients and your community.
 I am happy to support you in providing valuable and significant work.
 While you work hard and shoulder tremendous responsibility, the skeptics question your integrity and compliance never cuts you a break.
 It may not be easy, but the work you do sure is important.
-Happy holidays to all of the hard working independent advisors out there!

 For access to my exclusive Marketing expertise for Financial Advisors, click here to learn more about my Monthly Marketing Package and stay in touch by signing up for my weekly marketing newsletter.
 If you have any questions about how I can help you boost your online marketing, schedule a phone call with me here!